skip to content

 blog.metters.dev

 This article serves as a practical guide for hosting a static website on a cloud service provider.
-The description particularly focuses running the site on a virtual private server (vps).
-The primary objective of this guide is to act as a reminder for my future self, but cheaper or even free alternatives do exist (for example, GitHub Pages).
+The description particularly focuses on running the site on a virtual private server (vps).
+The primary goal of this guide is to act as a reminder for my future self, but cheaper or even free alternatives do exist (for example, GitHub Pages).

-Overview - the most important steps
+Overview—the most important steps

 1. Create ssh keys